Duality theorems for \'etale gerbes on orbifolds: Group extension and Mackey machine

 Now we consider the application of the above maps to the centers of $A$ and $B$.
 Let $y$ be an element in the center of $A=\complex H$.
 As $y$ commutes with elements of $A$, $y$ as an endomorphism on $N$ is in $\End_A(N)$.
 Therefore, under the map $\Phi$, $y$ is mapped to an element of $B$.
 Notice that $\Phi(y)$, as an element in $B$, acts on $N$ in the same way as the action of $y$ on $N$.
 Therefore, $\Phi(y)$ as an element in $B$ acts on $N$ and commutes with any element of $B$.
 Therefore, we conclude that $\Phi(y)$ must be in the center of $B$.
 A similar reasoning shows that if $x$ is an element in the center of $B$, then $\Psi(x)$ is in the center of $A$.
 Thus, we have constructed two algebra isomorphisms, $\Phi$ and $\Psi$, that identify the centers of $\complex H$ and $C(\widehat{G}\rtimes Q, c)$.

-We study the compatibility of the above maps with respect to the center of the group algebra $\complex Q$.
-Recall that $j:H\to Q$ is a group epimorphism.
-Therefore, $j$ induces an algebra epimorphism from $\complex H$ to $\complex Q$.
-The center of $\complex Q$ has a canonical basis indexed by the conjugacy classes of $Q$.
-Therefore, the center of $\complex H$, as a vector space, decomposes into a direct sum of subspaces $Z(\complex H)_{\<q\>}$ indexed by conjugacy classes $\<q\>$ of $Q$,
+We study how the above maps are compatible with the center of the group algebra $\complex Q$.
+Recall that $j:H\to Q$ is a group epimorphism, and induces an algebra epimorphism from $\complex H$ to $\complex Q$.
+The center $Z(\complex Q)$ has a canonical basis indexed by conjugacy classes of $Q$.
+Define $Z(\complex H)_{{\<q\>}}$ to be the subspace of the center $Z(\complex H)$ mapped under $j$ to the subspace of $Z(\complex Q)$ spanned by the basis element associated to the conjugacy class $\<q\>$.
+Accordingly the center of $\complex H$, as a vector space, has the following direct sum decomposition,